-&lt;sup>3This structure was devised originally for scaling roleplaying weekends from 6 to 12 people while still ensuring that everyone played with everyone else at least once.
+$^{^{2}}$ This structure was devised originally for scaling roleplaying weekends from 6 to 12 people while still ensuring that everyone played with everyone else at least once.

-If you have 10 or more people to train (including the volunteers), up to two volunteers can decide to get working instantly instead of taking part in further training.
+If you have 10 or more people to train (including the volunteers), up to two people can decide to get working instantly instead of taking part in further training.
 For example they can prepare the infrastructure for the others.